Echomo-Xinyu/Summer-Research-Project-2022/WeeklyReport/Week1Report.md

     - high computing cost (large matrix size + quadratic cost for SVD)
     - drastic imbalance in word frequency: "the", "he", "has", etc -- addressed by ignoring such words
 2. **word2Vec**: train a one-layer neural network that is capable to compute probability of a word given its context.
 The hidden layer will be the word encoding by the end of the training.
-    - *Skip-gram*, to predict the distribution of context words from a center word, as opposed to *Continuous Bag of Words* (CBOW).
+    - *Skip-gram* predicts the distribution of context words from a center word, as opposed to *Continuous Bag of Words* (CBOW).
     - *negative sampling*: update only a selective number of rows during one epoch, as computing for the whole matrix is costy
 3. **GloVe**: a weighted least squares model that trains on global word-word co-occurrence counts -- sota performance in word analogy task.
 It utilizes the global co-occurence stats which SVD and word2Vec fail to.